jamesbuckett/microservices-metrics-docker-desktop/README.md

 ### 2.1 Install Tools

-Please use this repo [Install Kubernetes Tools](https://github.com/jamesbuckett/kubernetes-tools) to install the following on `digital-ocean-droplet`
+Please use this repo [Install Kubernetes Tools](https://github.com/jamesbuckett/kubernetes-tools) to install the following tools and utilities:
 * kubectl - Interact with Kubernetes cluster
 * kubectx - Change clusters
 * kubens - Change namespaces like you would directories